Should I get a personal loan? 9 top reasons to consider

 8. Wedding expenses

 The average couple will spend around $33,000 on their wedding in 2024, according to Zola.
-Don’t have that kind of cash saved up?
-Choosing the right personal loan can allow them to cover the costs now and repay them later.
+If you don’t have that kind of cash saved up, choosing a personal loan can give you the funds to cover the costs now and repay them later.

 A personal loan can be used to pay for big-ticket wedding costs like the venue and bride’s dress, or for smaller expenses like flowers, photography, the cake or a wedding coordinator.